 BECAUSE I’M WATCHING: Virtue Falls

-The newest Virtue Falls thriller, BECAUSE I’M WATCHING!
+The third Virtue Falls thriller, BECAUSE I’M WATCHING!

 In e-book, audio, hardcover and paperback.

 Veteran Jacob Denisov lives alone in his small, darkened home, sleepless, starving, blaming himself for the horrors of the past.
 When neighbor Madeline Hewitson drives her car through the front wall of his house, she breaks his house—and Jacob’s life—wide open.
 She isn’t called “Mad Maddie” for nothing.
 The survivor of a college dorm massacre, a woman accused of her lover’s murder, she is haunted by ghosts and tormented by a killer only she can see.
 Dealing with construction and forced to see the world outside his home, Jacob watches Maddie, recognizes a kindred spirit and wonders—is this truly madness, or has someone caught her in a twisted labyrinth of revenge and compassion, guilt and redemption, murder and madness?